 So now we know what the 315/70R17 represents, let’s look at how to read and decipher the 35×12.5R17 measurement.

-When looking at a 35×12.5R17, the 35” measurement represents the overall tire size which includes the width, aspect ratio, and wheel diameter.
+- When looking at a 35×12.5R17, the 35” measurement represents the overall tire size which includes the width, aspect ratio, and wheel diameter.

-The 12.5 represents the section width.
+- The 12.5 represents the section width.
 The Section width is defined as the measurement between the widest point of the outside sidewall to the widest point of the inner sidewall.

-17 represents the wheel diameter, measured in inches.
+- 17 represents the wheel diameter, measured in inches.

 35×12.5R17 vs 315/70R17 – WEIGHT Differences

-These two tire sizes might differ slightly in physical dimensions, however, there are factors like load ratings, tire tread pattern, tire molds, etc. that makes the difference.
-The weight differences can vary between 500g to 1. kg or 1.102 to 2.204 pounds.
+These two tire sizes might differ slightly in physical dimensions, however, there are factors like load ratings, tire tread pattern, tire molds, etc. that make the difference.

 315/70-17 | 35/12.5-17 | Difference | |